 Also using a small scoop, roll them out but keep them in a ball to bake.

-When they are finished baking, immediately press a Chocolate Kiss and allow to cool.
+When they are finished baking, immediately press a Chocolate Kiss and allow it to cool.
 Press the kiss into the cookie slightly to guarantee it will stay in place.

 I could not resist making half of the cookie batter into traditional peanut Butter cookies while making the other half with the leftover Hershey kisses.
 Which do you think your family will like better?